cjacker/opensource-toolchain-stm8/README.md

 cd blink-STM8_headers
 make
 ```
+After blink-STM8_headers example building successfully, you will get 'blink.ihx' and various other files in example dir.

 # Flashing/Programming
-There are two flashing tools for STM8 you can use with linux, stm8flash works with STLINK and stm8gal works with UART.
+There are two flashing tools for STM8 can be used with linux, stm8flash works with STLINK and stm8gal works with UART.

-It may be a little bit weird, but you should understand, If you want to enable UART flashing support:
+It may be a little bit weird, but you should know that if you want to enable UART flashing:
-* You have to use a STLINK adapter and stm8flash to flash a special firmware first
+* You have to use a STLINK adapter and stm8flash to flash a special firmware first.
-* Or you have an empty development board never flashed with STLINK
+* Or you have an empty development board never flashed with STLINK.

 ## Flashing with STLINK adapter
-You can use STLINK SWIM interface to wire up STM8 development board to PC linux, the PROS is it supports flashing and debugging, the CONS is you have to buy a STLINK adapter and wire it up.
-But as mentioned above, a STLINK adapter and stm8flash are mandary to activate UART flashing support.
+First, please connect the corresponding pins of SWIM interface and development board.

 You need gcc/libusb development packages installed before build and install stm8flash:

-installation:
+Installation:
 ```
 git clone https://github.com/vdudouyt/stm8flash.git
 cd stm8flash